 Ben released her and leapt away in shock.
 “Jesus, I’m sorry!
 I didn’t—”

-Her whole body went rigid, except for the fingers gripping the edge of the counter.
+Her whole body went rigid.
 The blade danced against the cutting board as the nervous tremors traveled up and down her arm.
 She dared to exhale and gradually turned to where Ben stood.

 His tenseness matched her own, and it was apparent in each sculpted limb.
 His eyes were wide, his complexion drained of all color.
 “What.
 The fuck.
 Was that.”

 Holy shit, she thought to herself, very nearly whispering the words aloud into the thickening air.
 What was I thinking?
-All it took was one mistake, her father had warned her time and time again.
+All it took was one mistake—as she of all people should’ve known.
 She’d tried to believe that she had enough self-awareness not to do something so stupid as to use hemomancy in Ben’s presence.
 But it was too late.
 She had to diffuse the situation, somehow.

 Her mind reeled in a panic, and she hit upon an idea that she knew was moments too late to change anything.
 Without recourse, she forced herself to discard the ingrained habit that kept her blood flowing safely.
 It seeped out slowly at first, and then in a torrent that she hoped contained the proper amount of blood for such a wound.
 The sound of the fluid slopping to the floor filled her stomach with nausea.
 “Don’t just stand there,” she choked out, trying to contain the warble of helpless terror that overtook her.
 “I need bandages.”